laeta-rosa/phone-country-lookup/README.md

 This service allows looking up the country of a phone number based on its phone code.

+## Usage

+Enter a phone number into the text field and click "Lookup".
+The service will return the country or countries associated with the entered phone number.

+The phone number text field can handle a variety of formats, including:

+- `+7-727-267-28-83`
+- `+39.06.69883135`
+- `+(371)256-856-55`

+... and others.
+The service will process these inputs, standardizing and cleansing the phone number data to look up the correct information.

 ## Pre-Requisites

 Before running the service, ensure you have Docker or database client installed on your machine.